lastguemamusa01/grokking-low-level-design/OOPBasic/src/main/blackjackGame/README.md

 Whenever the account password is changed, the account is updated.
 Hence, the "Reset password" use case has an extend relationship with the "Update account" use case.

+use case diagram

 ![alt text](image.png)

+Class Diagram for the Online Blackjack Game

 Card